- Dr. Brian Abelson DC

-Let's start with some basic anatomy and bio-mechanics of the rotator cuff (SITS) muscles.
+Let's start with the basic anatomy and biomechanics of

 Supraspinatus Muscle

-Origin on Scapulae: Supraspinous fossa.
+Origin on Scapula: Supraspinous fossa.

 Insertion: Superior facet of the greater tubercle.